Pathways Course Information

-This course gives students the opportunity to show thier commitment and enthusiasm towards improving their maths, english and life skills.
+This course gives students the opportunity to show their commitment and enthusiasm towards improving their maths, English and life skills.

-Recieving pastoral care, individual targets and teaching to meet their individual needs.
-Students can participate in educational visits, work experiance, taster sessions and enrichment activities.
+Receiving pastoral care, individual targets and teaching to meet their individual needs.
+Students can participate in educational visits, work experience, taster sessions and enrichment activities.

 Units will be delivered in the following skill areas:

 Sport & Fitness